Enter your zip to

 To learn more about walk-in tub features for both safety and comfort, we sat down to interview Michael Peck of Leaf Home Safety Solutions.
 Peck provided insight on the most popular walk-in tub features he sees homeowners looking for today.

-What is a Walk-In Tub?
+What Is a Walk-In Tub?

 A walk-in tub has a door that swings open to allow you to “walk into” the tub.
 That saves you from the danger of lifting your legs over the high side of a typical bathtub.
 The door closes with a firm seal, making it watertight.
 Walk-in tubs fit into the same space a typical bathtub does in the bathroom, and it is often deeper than the typical tub.
 It has an elevated seat that allows you to sit down comfortably and safely.